blacklightpy/vaultofknowledge/History/The Origin of Islam.md

 Their last and bloodiest known battle was the [Battle of Bu'ath](https://en.wikipedia.org/w/index.php?title=Battle_of_Bu%27ath&action=edit&redlink=1 "Battle of Bu'ath (page does not exist)"), fought a few years prior to the arrival of Muhammad.
 The outcome of the battle was inconclusive, and the feud continued.
 ~~~

+---

-- The Jews of Medina were probably Jews expelled from Roman Palestine.
+- The Jews of Medina were probably Jews expelled from Roman Palestine (more accurate sources in the rough notes above)
 - While at Medina, according to the Quran, the prophet declared a treaty, "The Constitution of Medina"
 	- The contract upheld peace between Jews, Christians (other "People of the Book") and Muslims, defining them all, under given conditions, as the "community" of Medina, and granting all of them freedom of religious thought and practice.
 	- **Rights of Non-Muslims according to the constitution:**